+Step 1: Read The Mitten by Jan Brett aloud to the class.
 Take time to look at the details in the illustrations.
 Help the students notice that the side pictures are a story within a story and will help them predict what is going to happen next.

 Supporting All Learners

-The students can work in small groups to retell the story.
+Students can work in small groups to retell the story.